 Hotspots in restaurants, fast-foods, cafes, trains etc., allow to sniff your internet traffic.
 Think twice before connecting to such networks.
 If you don’t have other choices at least avoid using unencrypted protocols (like HTTP) to prevent a leakage of your passwords or pictures you’re uploading.
 You can also use VPN – it will make the whole communication encrypted.

-9. Disable unused communication channels
+9. Disable unused communication channel

 It’s a good practice to turn off unused communication channels.
 Besides saving a few minutes of your battery life this can make your phone immune to many attacks.